 The Great Wall of China

 The antiquity of the Great Wall is believed to twitch from the spring and autumn days when seven prevailing federations appeared at the same time.
 The Great Wall of China was of colossal Importance to the fortification and progression of the Silk Road.
 It helped in maintaining the Chinese existence all over the constituency.
 It also helped to assist the migration of religion, ideas, and art.
-The length of the wall is 8,881 kilometers total, and it is not continuous.
+The length of the wall is 8,881 kilometers in total, and it is not continuous.
 The height of the wall is about 8 meters.
 It was constructed by using rammed earth, and some of the sections are made up of bricks and cut stones.
-It was initially anticipated to protect the agricultural fields, cities, line of work routes of stable farmer’s raids and the annexations by itinerant people from the north and the west.
+It was initially anticipated to protect the agricultural fields, cities, line of work routes of stable farmer’s raids, and the annexations by itinerant people from the north and the west.